Css LLC Il Buys 17,967 Shares of The Herzfeld Caribbean Basin Fund Inc. (NASDAQ:CUBA)

 Css LLC Il grew its stake in The Herzfeld Caribbean Basin Fund Inc. (NASDAQ:CUBA – Get Rating) by 24.4% in the 4th quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The institutional investor owned 91,725 shares of the investment management company’s stock after acquiring an additional 17,967 shares during the period.
 Css LLC Il owned 1.50% of The Herzfeld Caribbean Basin Fund worth $508,000 at the end of the most recent quarter.

 Several other hedge funds and other institutional investors also recently made changes to their positions in the company.
 Matisse Capital bought a new position in shares of The Herzfeld Caribbean Basin Fund in the 4th quarter valued at about $384,000.
 Lincoln National Corp grew its holdings in shares of The Herzfeld Caribbean Basin Fund by 7.4% in the 4th quarter.
 Lincoln National Corp now owns 31,397 shares of the investment management company’s stock valued at $174,000 after acquiring an additional 2,166 shares in the last quarter.
 Wolverine Asset Management LLC bought a new position in shares of The Herzfeld Caribbean Basin Fund in the 3rd quarter valued at about $149,000.
-Finally, Blue Bell Private Wealth Management LLC grew its holdings in shares of The Herzfeld Caribbean Basin Fund by 183.3% in the 4th quarter.
-Blue Bell Private Wealth Management LLC now owns 19,815 shares of the investment management company’s stock valued at $110,000 after acquiring an additional 12,821 shares in the last quarter.
+Finally, Blue Bell Private Wealth Management LLC grew its holdings in The Herzfeld Caribbean Basin Fund by 183.3% during the fourth quarter.
+Blue Bell Private Wealth Management LLC now owns 19,815 shares of the investment management company’s stock worth $110,000 after purchasing an additional 12,821 shares during the period.
 Institutional investors own 44.45% of the company’s stock.

 The Herzfeld Caribbean Basin Fund stock opened at $4.65 on Tuesday.
 The Herzfeld Caribbean Basin Fund Inc. has a 52 week low of $4.49 and a 52 week high of $6.50.
 The stock has a 50-day simple moving average of $4.97 and a 200 day simple moving average of $5.25.